 Having more than two co-executors can cause increased conflicts, as there must be a unanimous decision made among all executors regarding the estate.
 One act done by one individual co-executor, is seen by law as all executors acting upon the decision, so it’s best to have all co-executors communicate and always be in agreement, as opposed to one of the executors acting without the other.

-If you are an executor who needs representation in a New York City estate matter, you can call the Law Offices of Albert Goodwin at (212) 233-1233.
+If you are an executor who needs representation in a New York City estate matter, we at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at email@example.com.